mazurbeam/wagtail-react-project/readme.md

 #### Wagtail - React Starter Template
-This project uses Django-based [Wagtail](http://docs.wagtail.io/) CMS for the backend with a React fronted and Redux store that connects to its [page API](http://docs.wagtail.io/en/v2.2.2/advanced_topics/api/index.html).
+This project uses Django-based [Wagtail](http://docs.wagtail.io/) CMS for the backend with a React frontend and Redux store that connects to its [page API](http://docs.wagtail.io/en/v2.2.2/advanced_topics/api/index.html).

 It currently has page types ready to be added for a basic Portfolio type website with a Blog.